If you’re researching an outdoor kitchen project… You may be overwhelmed by the amount of options available to you.

 There’s a strong advantage to CMU if you live in a climate with inclement weather.
 This solution is structurally permanent with no climate vulnerability.

 The second main advantage also has to do with strength.
-Unlike metal frames, CMU is strong enough for any masonry finish.
+Unlike metal framing, CMU is strong enough for any masonry finish.
 This includes heavy natural stone.
 So if you are set on this look… Concrete block may be a better solution for you.

 As with metal frame, there are some disadvantages to CMU construction too.